magnolify/underitall/README.md

 ## 🔒 Security

-- API keys stored in environment variables
+- API keys stored in Replit Secrets
-- JWT validation for Shopify session tokens
-- CORS enabled for cross-origin requests
+- CORS enabled for Shopify Admin requests
 - No credentials exposed in code
 - Cache-Control headers prevent caching of sensitive data